 Surgery and Anesthesia

-All surgeries are done under sterile conditions with Isofluorane gas anaesthesia.
+All surgeries are done under sterile conditions in our surgery suite.
+Depending on the procedure, it may be done under sedation or with Isofluorane gas (general anesthesia).
+After a thorough exam is performed, medications are tailored specifically to your pet and procedure.
 We make sure that pain is addressed before, during, and after each procedure.
-All our patients are monitored very carefully using monitoring equipment.

 While it is true that there is an inherent risk with any anesthesia or surgery, here at the clinic we take special care to minimize these risks.
-We do this by making sure that in addition to a thorough pre-anesthetic assessment of the patient we monitor the patient's vital signs very carefully throughout the surgery, which include respiration rate, heart rate, blood pressure and tissue oxygenation levels.
-We like to have all of our patients in intravenous fluids, which help to stabilize blood pressure, hydrate the patient and gives us venous access at a moment's notice.
-A registered animal health technician is assigned to each patient and monitore that patient very closely, taking care to watch both the patient and electronic monitors throughout the surgical procedure.
+We make sure to thoroughly evaluate each patient, tailor an appropriate drug protocol, and offer pre-anesthetic blood work to detect any unknown underlying problems.
+We also have a Registered Veterinary Technician monitor the patient's vital signs very carefully throughout the surgery.
+This includes respiration rate, heart rate, blood pressure and tissue oxygenation levels.
+We recommend intravenous fluid therapy for longer or invasive procedures, and often require it for older patients, or patients at-risk.
+Fluid therapy helps to stabilize blood pressure, hydrate the patient, and gives us venous access at a moment's notice.